jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 2. Restaurant dataset: [Validation](./data/main_task/en/restaurant/dev_spec_only.conll)

 ### Predicting on cross domain
+**THIS IS NOT IN THE PAPER AND IS ONLY EXPERIMENTAL AT THE MOMENT**

 For each of the CWR we use them to predict on the other domains that they were not trained on.
 ```
 ./scripts/generate_cross_domain_predictions.sh